virtualsquare/virtualsquare.github.io/tutorials/vunet.md

 ![vunetvdestack example](pictures/vuos_vunetvdestack.png)

-In a VUOS window let us load the `vuet` module and then _mount~ a new TCP-IP stack (provided by libvdestack) as `/dev/net/mysstack.
+In a VUOS window let us load the `vuet` module and then _mount_ a new TCP-IP stack (provided by libvdestack) as `/dev/net/mystack.

 ```
 $$ vu_insmod vunet